Ray Covington

 Our Work and Priorities

-Current research focuses on commodities including apples, grapes, blueberries, field corn, sweet corn, soybeans, fescue, clover, orchard grass, alfalfa, ryegrass, tomatoes, various ornamentals, and beef cattle.
+Current research focuses on commodities including apples, grapes, blueberries, field corn, sweet corn, soybeans, fescue, clover, orchard grass, alfalfa, ryegrass, tomatoes, and various ornamentals.
 The climate is perfect for evaluating cold hardiness for new cultivars that include Alfalfa, Crape Myrtle, Vitex, Abelia, Bermuda, Centipede, and Zoysia turf grasses.
 Additionally, UGA graduate students often conduct their research at the center.
 To learn more, check out the Virtual Field Day where you will hear from scientists and the work they do here at GMREC.

 Most of the campus is closed to visitors except during designated tours but there are gardens the public can visit.
 Visitors can check in at the office and then tour the ethnobotanical gardens.

-If you need assistance with landscape and/or farming decisions, contact your local county agent.
-Here in Union County, it is Jacob Williams, located at the Civic Center.
+If you need assistance with soil testing, landscape and/or farming decisions, contact your local county agent.
+Jacob Williams is teh UGA Extension Agent for Union & Towns Counties.
 Union County Extension Office.

 About us